top of page

 Special Events

-Tickets includes admission to four private homes, Camp KBY Nature Center, and garden access at the Places of Interest.
+Ticket includes admission to the following 4 private homes, Jefferson’s Poplar Forest, Camp Kum-Ba-Yah Nature Center, and access to the gardens at the Places of Interest.

 $50 per person.
 Available at VAGardenWeek.org.
-Tickets may also be purchased in-person at Enchanted Antiques, The Farm Basket, Findings Art Gallery, George’s Seed, Feed & Grow, Hill House Gifts, Lynchburg Museum and Visitor Services, Overstreet Ace Hardware, Paisley’s, Rainfrost Nursery, and Virginia Garden Supply.
+Tickets may also be purchased in-person at The Farm Basket, George’s Seed, Feed & Grow, Overstreet Ace Hardware, Paisley’s, and Virginia Garden Supply.
+Children’s ticket are available for $15 (ages 5 to 17; under 5 free) online only at VaGardenWeek.org.

 Day of Tickets